Updated July 6, 2023

 With increasing globalization, it is common for an entity or individual to earn money in a country different from its country of residence.
-This is because tax laws of a country would require income earned within the bounds of the nation to be taxed in that country, as well as income earned elsewhere but belonging to the residents of the country, to be taxed in the hands of the residents.
-This could often lead to the income being taxed twice – in the country of origin (where the income arose) and in the country of residence.
+A country’s tax laws mandate the taxation of income earned within its jurisdiction and income earned by its residents outside the country.
+This can result in double taxation, as the income may be taxed both in the country of origin (where it was generated) and in the country of residence.

-It could also occur when corporates are required to pay taxes on their profits, a portion of which can also be taxed in the hands of the shareholders as dividend income.
+Corporations may be obligated to pay taxes on their profits, and a portion of those profits can also be subject to taxation for shareholders as dividend income.

 How Does It Work?

 - Economic Double Taxation: Corporations must pay taxes based on their earnings for the period.
 Entities often distribute a portion of their profits to their shareholders as dividends.
-For the shareholders, the compensation received from their investments in such corporations is income earned.
-Hence, they would be required to pay personal income tax on the same.
-This essentially leads to taxes being paid by the company and the individual shareholder on the same amount, i.e., the company’s earnings are paid out as dividends.
+Shareholders must pay personal income tax on compensation from their investments in such corporations.
+Consequently, the company and the individual shareholder end up paying taxes on the same amount, as the company’s earnings are distributed as dividends.